-In addition to researching laws governing child psychology credentialing requirements, which can vary state by state, students interested in a career in this field should research credentialing requirements for child psychologists, as they vary by state.
-Students should also ensure that the schools they consider are approved and accredited by the APA.
-For both prospective students and potential employers, accreditation by the American Psychological Association indicates that a college or university is legitimate.
+In addition to researching laws governing child psychology credentialing requirements, which can vary by state, students interested in a career in this field should research credentialing requirements for child psychologists, as they vary by state.
+Students should also ensure that the schools they consider are accredited by the APA.
+For prospective students and potential employers, accreditation by the American Psychological Association indicates that a college or university is legitimate.
+Read More

 Degree programs in child psychology are available at the bachelor's, master's, doctorate, and certificate level.
 The bachelor's program includes courses in brain and behavior, cognitive psychology, human memory, childhood and adolescent development, and human sexuality.
 While some choose to continue on for more schooling, graduates at this level can go on to become child advocates, social workers, teachers, and social services managers.

 A master's degree is the minimum requirement to become a licensed counselor specializing in school or child psychology.
 Master's programs include advanced theoretical coursework, as well as clinical practicums that require interviewing and counseling patients.
 During the child psychology doctorate program, students usually work on a research project while also interning in a child psychology treatment setting.
 Working professionals may choose to attend a certificate program in child psychology to extend their knowledge of the field.

 Associate degrees in psychology are generally similar, as they don't tailor to specific areas of focus, such as child psychology.
 Some associate programs will allow students to have a focus in child psychology with elective courses on early childhood development.
 Associate programs admit students with a high school diploma and usually take two years to complete.
 As a precursor to the child psychology field, an associate degree will provide students with psychology basics and fundamental information.
 General education courses will include English, history, math, fine arts, speech, composition, and biology.
 Psychology courses may include an introduction to psychology, developmental psychology, human behavior, child development, and history of psychology.
 Associate degrees are often tailored toward students who plan on continuing their education and receiving a bachelor's or master's degree.